Verification of Unknown Dynamical Systems via Autoencoder Latent Space: Introduction

-\emph{Latent space control}: Many works explore the use of a latent space for planning and control.
+\paragraph{Related Work.} Many works explore the use of a latent space for planning and control.
 A common focus is on enabling control for high-dimensional systems such as humanoid robotics or systems that derive control from visual observations.
-Common techniques for control in the latent space include model predictive control \cite{watter2015embed, masti2021learning}, reinforcement learning \cite{hafner2019learning}, and Hamilton-Jacobi reachability \cite{nakamura2025generalizing}.
+Common techniques for control in the latent space include model predictive control~\cite{watter2015embed, masti2021learning}, reinforcement learning~\cite{hafner2019learning}, and Hamilton-Jacobi reachability~\cite{nakamura2025generalizing}.
 While these techniques often have great empirical success, they typically lack guarantees on the correctness of the approach which can result in false positives.

-Several works have recently appeared to attempt to provide formal guarantees with latent space control , however they often have strong assumptions on the dynamics or can only demonstrate empirical success.
-In particular, \cite{nakamura2025generalizing, vieira2024morals} make use of autoencoders to define a latent space for control, but lack guarantees on their learned latent space dynamics. \cite{chen2016decomposed, awan2025reduced} propose methods to soundly reason about dynamics in a low-dimensional space, but cannot compose their low-dimensional model with LTL specifications and have strong assumptions on the form of the dynamics. \cite{lutkus2025latent} develops a theory to correctly reason about dynamics in a latent space, but has no method to soundly define the latent domain, preventing the construction of a sound abstraction.
-We should also stress that various works make use of PCA to identify a low dimensional representation a system for control \cite{matrone2010principal, dalibard2011linear}, but as noted in \cite{poupart2002value, bishop2006pattern} without significant structural constraints on the high dimensional representation (e.g. linear dynamics) the latent space identified by PCA is unlikely to preserve the dynamics exactly.
+Several recent works attempt to provide formal guarantees for latent-space control; however, they often rely on strong assumptions about the dynamics or demonstrate only empirical success.
+In particular, \cite{nakamura2025generalizing, vieira2024morals, lee2024mission} make use of autoencoders to define a latent space for control, but lack guarantees on their learned latent space dynamics. \cite{chen2016decomposed, awan2025reduced, schon2025formal} propose methods to soundly reason about dynamics in a low-dimensional space, but have strong assumptions on the form of the dynamics. \cite{lutkus2025latent} develops a theory to correctly reason about dynamics in a latent space, but has no method to soundly define the latent domain, preventing the construction of a sound abstraction.
+We should also stress that various works make use of PCA to identify a low dimensional representation a system for control~\cite{matrone2010principal, dalibard2011linear}, but as noted in \cite{poupart2002value, bishop2006pattern} without significant structural constraints on the high dimensional representation (e.g., linear dynamics) the latent space identified by PCA is unlikely to preserve the dynamics exactly.

-Exceedingly few works attempt to bridge latent space control with formal specifications. \cite{lee2024mission} demonstrates empirical success in driving a system to satisfy an LTL specification though training a latent space controller, but cannot provide correctness guarantees on the mapping to the latent space nor provide guarantees on satisfying the specification post training. \cite{schon2025formal} can construct abstractions in a low dimensional space to verify LTL specifications, but require the original dynamics to be known and decomposable.